marzocchi/iterm-notify/README.md

 ---

-Currently, only Zsh if fully supported out of the box, but iterm-notify _should_ work in Bash, and possibly more shells, as long as after sourcing `init.sh` two aptly-named shell functions are set to execute before and after every command, with something equivalent to Zsh's precmd/preexec hooks:
+Currently, only Zsh if fully supported out of the box, but iterm-notify _should_ work in Bash, and possibly more shells, as long as after sourcing `init.sh` two aptly-named subcommands are set to execute before and after every command, with something equivalent to Zsh's precmd/preexec hooks:

-- `iterm-notify-before-command COMMAND_LINE` must be called before executing every command, passing whatever the user typed on the prompt as the first argument
+- `iterm-notify before-command COMMAND_LINE` must be called before executing every command, passing whatever the user typed on the prompt as the first argument
-- `iterm-notify-after-command EXIT_CODE` must be called after the command finished, passing it the exit code as the first argument
+- `iterm-notify after-command EXIT_CODE` must be called after the command finished, passing it the exit code as the first argument

 Configuration
 ---

-The behavior of iterm-notify can be modified by using `iterm-notify-set-config`, for example by calling it in `.zshrc` right **after** sourcing `init.sh`.
+The behavior of iterm-notify can be modified by using `iterm-notify config-set`, for example by calling it in `.zshrc` right **after** sourcing `init.sh`.

 - Set a custom title for error and success notifications:

-        iterm-notify-set-config failure-title "Command failed"
+        iterm-notify config-set failure-title "Command failed"
-        iterm-notify-set-config success-title "Command finished successfully!"
+        iterm-notify config-set success-title "Command finished successfully!"

     The value can also be a Python format string using any of these placeholders: